denoland/fresh/docs/getting-started/running-locally.md

 By default `--watch` only watches over files in your module graph.
 Some project files like static files are not part of the module graph, but you probably want to restart/reload whenever you make a change to them too.
 This can be done by passing the extra folder as an argument: `--watch=static/`.

-Finally you might want to add a `--no-check` flag to disable the type checking during development.
-Typically many people already get type checking from their editor through the use of the Deno language server, so this is a good way to speed up the inner loop iteration time.
-During CI you probably want to run with `--no-check=remote` disable type checking of remote dependencies (because these are out of your control).
+You should also add `routes/` to the watch list, so that the server restarts automatically whenever you add a new route.

 Combining all of this we get the following `deno run` command:

 ```
-$ deno run --allow-net --allow-read --allow-env --allow-run --watch=static/ --no-check main.ts
+$ deno run --allow-net --allow-read --allow-env --allow-run --watch=static/,routes/ main.ts
 Watcher Process started.
 Server listening on http://localhost:8000
 ```